30 Diabetes Friendly Local Foods to Eat in Singapore

 13. Thunder tea rice

 This Hakka speciality has plenty of nutritional benefits going for it: filled with vegetables, herbs and an amazing source of fibre and antioxidants.
-Just ask for less salted vegetables and ikan bilis to reduce the salt.
+Just ask for brown rice, less salted vegetables and ikan bilis to reduce the salt.

 14. Teo Chew Porridge